Donciavas/WarehouseMicroServiceSolution/README.md

 ---Important Notice--- What needs to be done in this program:

-1. Finish creating Register and Login services (have only log in service without database).
+1. Finish creating Register and Login services (have only log in service without users database).
 2. Use Mail Service for a better puspose, such as comfirming my email address.
 3. Change Session Storage JWT encoding, as it is not safe.
 4. Create Unit tests.